OpenBfS/UncertRadio/docs/doc_files/first_steps/TABS/Results.rst

 -  the coverage factor (can be modified in the **menu Options**)

-`best estimates according to Bayes and confidence limits <#best-estimates-according-to-bayes-and-confidence-limits>`__ **(see also ISO 11929:2019):**
+:ref:`best estimates according to Bayes and confidence limits <best estimates confidence limits>`

+**(see also ISO 11929:2019):**

 -  the value of the output quantity